Nano-AI Convergence

 NSF Co-Chair: Paul Lane, bio, NSF DMR

-Academic Co-Chairs: David Hoelzle, Ohio State University (virtual) and Kira Barton, University of Michigan
+Academic Co-Chairs: David Hoelzle, bio, Ohio State University (virtual) and Kira Barton, abstract/bio, University of Michigan

 Keynote Speaker - Dragan Djurdjanovic, abstract/bio, University of Texas at Austin